Watch: President Trump delivers first State of the Union address of his second term

 "Tonight, after just one year, I can say with dignity and pride that we have achieved a transformation like no one has ever seen before, and a turnaround for the ages," he said.
 "We will never go back to where we were just a short time ago."

-The president faces negative approval ratings, including on immigration, the topic that twice helped propel him to the White House.
-The speech also comes just days after the Supreme Court delivered a blow to his tariff policy, and weeks after federal agents the administration sent into Minneapolis shot and killed two U.S. citizens.

-Amid those challenges, Trump celebrated what he counts as his achievements, especially on the economy.

-Trump defended the many tariffs he imposed over the last year, despite the Supreme Court ruling last week that found a swath of those import taxes to be unconstitutional.
+Trump spent a substantial portion of his speech talking about the economy.
+That included defending the many tariffs he imposed over the last year, despite the Supreme Court ruling last week that found a swath of those import taxes to be unconstitutional.
 He repeated his vow to impose replacement tariffs, authorized under different laws from those the Supreme Court struck down.

 "As time goes by, I believe the tariffs paid for by foreign countries will, like in the past, substantially replace the modern day system of income tax, taking a great financial burden off the people that I love," he said.